Enola chef wins national contest for ‘nightmare’ hot wing

 Well, he created a winging dry rub that packs quite a punch, to say it mildly,

-But, these crazy wings have come long after many other accolades for his other hits sauces, showing them off in wing flights and at multiple competitions.
+But, these intense wings have come long after many other accolades for his other hits sauces, showing them off in wing flights and at multiple competitions.

 But, Mager said with all the trophies, wins, and losses, he creates the flavors for the community.